Wambaforestin/FlutterLearningJourney/README.md

 This repository serves as a record of my learning journey in Flutter.
 It includes code snippets and mini projects that cover essential concepts, providing a hands-on approach to mastering Flutter development.

+## Chapters Covered

+### Key Widgets

+In the "Key Widgets" chapter, we explore essential Flutter widgets that form the building blocks of Flutter applications.
+These widgets are crucial for creating interactive and dynamic user interfaces.

 ## FlutterLearningJourney

 The `FlutterLearningJourney` directory contains code organized by different chapters or topics.
 Each chapter focuses on a specific aspect of Flutter development.

 ## Mini Projects

 Explore the `mini-projects` directory to find small applications and projects that I've implemented to practice and reinforce my understanding of Flutter.
-Each mini project is stored in a separate repository for better organization.
+Each mini project is stored in a separate repository for better organization.(Still loading for now...................)

 ## Contributing